FP-Leo/OGRIT-/README.md

 ### OGRIT Database Custom App:

-- Connection Management: Manage and maintain different database connections.
+- User Authentication: Log in to your main database.
-- Stored Procedures Execution: Execute stored procedures directly from the interface.
+- Connection Management: Store remote database connection details in one database.
 - Procedure Listing: Display and manage lists of stored procedures.
-- User Authentication: Facilitate user login and access control within the application.
+- Stored Procedures Execution: Execute stored procedures directly from the interface to the selected remote databases.

 Common Features:

-1. User Authentication: Implement a login system to allow users to securely access the application.
+1. User Authentication: Implement a login system to allow users to login to their main database.
 The login system can validate credentials using different authentication methods such as Windows Authentication or SQL Server Authentication.

-2. Connection Management: Provide tools for managing database connections.
+2. Connection Management: Connection details of remote databases are stored in the main database.
 Users can add, update, or delete database connection strings.
-Each connection can store details such as server IP, instance name, and authentication type.

-3. Stored Procedures Execution: Enable users to select and execute stored procedures from the interface.
-The application should allow users to choose a connection, select a stored procedure, and execute it, displaying any results returned by the procedure.
+3. Procedure Listing: Offer a screen that lists all available stored procedures within a selected database.
+Users can view details about each procedure before choosing which one to execute.

-4. Procedure Listing: Offer a screen that lists all available stored procedures within a selected database.
-Users can view details about each procedure and organize them based on different criteria.
+4. Stored Procedures Execution: Enable users to select and execute stored procedures from the interface.
+The application should allow users to choose multiple connection, select multiple stored procedure, and execute them to each chosen connection, displaying any results returned by the procedures.

 5. Menu Navigation: Include a centralized menu for navigating between different screens such as managing connections, viewing stored procedures, executing procedures, and logging out of the application.